-Small sample sizes made modeling difficult for some taxa, but results suggest that there may be seasonal overlap between cetacean and sea turtle distributions and WEAs in the mid-Atlantic.
-Given the protected status of these species, additional research on their distributions may be indicated, as well as the development of potential approaches for mitigating the effects of wind power development.
+Small sample sizes made modeling difficult for some taxa, but results suggest that there may be overlap between cetacean and sea turtle distributions and areas of potential offshore wind development in the Mid-Atlantic.
+Given the protected status of these species, additional research may be indicated on their distributions, as well as potential approaches for mitigating the effects of wind power development.